 Solutions that are not integrated with your CRM inhibit the single customer view.
 With all your information in one system, teams have a 360° view on their customers and prospects, which can be leveraged for tailored sales and marketing activity.
 A 360° customer view will not only help you see what your customers have done, but it will also help you figure out where they might be going next, you can then use this data to drive better forecasts and make more reliable predictive analytics.

-Understanding and managing the pipeline is essential for businesses to plan and react to change, unless you have a clear picture you are blind to how your business is doing!
-But for true revenue recognition this needs to be based on when the items you have sold are happening not when the opportunity is closed, if this is a digital line and it is over multiple months then you have revenue in both of those periods!
-Understanding what you are hoping will happen against what did actually happen for sales managers and the business cannot be understated as to its importance.
-Many companies have long-winded solutions involving many areas of the business in collating multiple spreadsheets to get this picture, which of course is out of date as soon as it is collated and presented.
-What is needed is this view at a press of a button and in real-time!
+Understanding and managing the pipeline is essential for businesses to plan and react to change.
+Unless you have a clear picture you are blind to how your business is doing.
+But for true revenue recognition this needs to be based on when the items you have sold are happening – not when the opportunity is closed.
+If this is a digital line and it is over multiple months then you have revenue in both of those periods.
+Understanding what you are hoping will happen against what did actually happen for sales managers.
+The business cannot be understated as to its importance.
+Many companies have long-winded solutions involving many areas of the business in collating multiple spreadsheets to get this picture.
+That becomes out of date as soon as it is collated and presented.
+What is needed is this view at a press of a button and in real-time.

 The future is uncertain and none more so with digital ads.
-The move to a cookie-less world, the new anti tracking policies being adopted by Google and Apple, means change, so the need for a flexible OMS that can adapt as you adapt is truly critical for your future.
+The move to a cookie-less world, the new anti tracking policies being adopted by Google and Apple, means change.
+So the need for a flexible OMS that can adapt as you adapt is truly critical for your future.
 You also need to be self-sufficient, not at the behest of the software company.
 You need to react without those constraints.

 Find out more about OMS in Salesforce with BrightMEDIA.